Timeless Jet Storm Guide

 Before getting into the sideboard cards, it is important to note:

-1. This deck sees a lot more cards in a game because of Necropotence.
+1. Jet Storm sees a lot more cards in a game because of Necropotence.
 Due to that, you can more reliably see 2-ofs.
 Also, because you get your cards off Necropotence at the end of turn, you’re able to better leverage cards like Surgical Extraction by casting it at the end of turn before you discard to hand size, so you’re not even going down a full card when casting Surgical like other decks.

 1. In addition to Necropotence, this deck runs five tutors, so it can leverage smaller counts of sideboard cards when the timing of the card coming down does not matter as much.